 Make Focus On Things That Make You Unique

 You do not have to list job descriptions.
-Instead, highlight your achievements in managerial, leadership, and professional field.
+Instead, highlight your achievements in the managerial, leadership, and professional field.
 Before becoming a director, you must have worked in several places doing things that hiring managers are aware of.
-Omit these details and focus on what makes you different from other candidates, what drives you and what are your success factors.
-You can also discuss your advantages with professional resume writers, who will make sure to use the best of them and prepare a killer executive resume for you based on what you achieved rather on what you did per instruction.
+Omit these details and focus on what makes you different from other candidates, what drives you, and what are your success factors.
+You can also discuss your advantages with professional resume writers, who will make sure to use the best of them and prepare a killer executive resume for you based on what you achieved rather than what you did per instruction.

 If You Doubt, Do Not Use It in Your Resume